shiangyoung/moneylion/README.md

 ## Steps to launch the application
 1. Find com.example.demo.DemoApplication class and run as Java Application
-2. Currently the application is using server port : 8090 (This can be modified in application.properties)
+2. Currently the application is using server port : 8090 (The port can be modify in application.properties, do take note the access to link below please change to the modified port)
 3. Open the link http://localhost:8090/h2 to access the H2 database, the credential are as following (Note: password is empty)
    ![alt text](https://github.com/shiangyoung/moneylion/blob/main/images/h2_credential.jpg?raw=true)
 4. You shall see the database contain "FEATURE" table after login as following